suramya-shah/introduction-to-microfrontends/README.md

 5. Improved Performance and User Experience: Micro frontends offer performance benefits through optimized loading and rendering.
 Only the required modules are loaded, reducing the initial load time.
 Lazy loading and dynamic loading techniques can further enhance performance by deferring the loading of non-critical modules.
 Additionally, micro frontends allow for targeted optimization of specific functionalities, resulting in a smoother and faster user experience.

-In summary, micro frontends provide several benefits, including independent development and deployment, scalability, flexibility, enhanced maintainability, improved team collaboration and autonomy, and better performance and user experience.
+There are several benefits that microfrontends provide, including independent development and deployment, scalability, flexibility, enhanced maintainability, improved team collaboration and autonomy, and better performance and user experience.
 By adopting micro frontends, development teams can build and evolve large-scale web applications more effectively and efficiently, while addressing the limitations of monolithic frontends.

 ## Micro Frontend Architecture